The Island Inn

-Internet: Hi-Speed Wireless Internet is provided throughout the property, but with limited bandwidth.
+Internet: Wireless Internet is provided throughout the property, but with limited bandwidth.
 It is usually adequate for routine emailing, but will not support large attachments or video streaming.
-Ethernet plug in points (Ethernet or telephone modem) are provided on the ground floor of the main building for use with your own equipment.
-Hand held devices should receive emails but are not always able to send them.
+Ethernet plug in points are provided on the ground floor of the main building for use with your own equipment.
+Smartphones normally receive emails but sometimes are not able to send them.
 In general, text messages can be sent and received reliably.

-Cell Phones: This should improve in the near future but please do not presume that your service will operate – it is spotty at best!
+Cell Phones: Coverage should improve in the near future but please do not assume that your service will operate – it is spotty at best!

 Produced on island and very expensive!
 For this reason we are unable to provide air conditioning, elevators or any electrical appliances such as hairdryers, fans or fridges.